 Creating an Expense Tracking Worksheet

-An expense tracking worksheet does not have to be complex.
-It is recommended that one should use tools at their disposal to create an expense tracking worksheet.
-As long as it serves its purpose, which is accurate tracking of expenses, the tracking worksheet will be sufficient.
-Below are steps to create one of the most common types of expense tracking worksheets – Excel expense tracking worksheet.
+An expense tracking template does not have to be complex.
+It is recommended that one should use tools at their disposal to create an expense tracking template.
+As long as it serves its purpose, which is accurate tracking of expenses, the tracking template will be sufficient.
+Below are steps to create one of the most common types of expense tracking templates – Excel expense tracking template.

 - Step 1: Ensure that a desktop or laptop computer is within reach.
 Also, ensure that MS Excel is installed and if it is not installed, consider installing Google sheets that is another capable tool and can be used in the absence of Excel.
 It is free and readily accessible online.